cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_18.rst

 | Usage: immediate action was imperative.
 | Usage: free movement of labor was an economic imperative.
 | Usage: an imperative sentence. [祈使句]
+|
+| glitch
+| Definition: A glitch is a problem, which stops something from working properly or being successful.
+| Synonyms: hitch; problem.
+| Usage: Manufacturing glitches have limited the factory’s output, and costs are still far too high.
+|
+| hitch
+| Definition: A knot used for fastening a rope to another rope or something else.
+| Usage: He returned to where he had hitched his horse.
+| Definition: A period of service.
+| Usage: His 12-years hitch in the navy.
+| Definition: A temporary interruption or problem.
+| Usage: Everything went without a hitch.
+| Usage: After some technical hitches the show finally got under the way.
+| Definition: To get a free ride in a person’s car.
+| Usage: They hitched a ride in a truck. [搭顺风车]
+| Idiom: get hitched
+| Defintion: get married.
+| Idiom: hitch one’s wagon to a star [找关系]
+| Definition: try to succeed by forming a relationship with someone who is already successful.